kensmith/ai/README.md

-# A minimalist's LLM tool
+# A minimalist LLM tool

 ## Installation